raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-In the 'Materials' folder in the 'Project' window, create a new material named 'DarkSkyBox'.
+In the Materials folder in the Project window, create a new material named 'DarkSkyBox'.

 --- /task ---

 --- task ---

-With the new 'DarkSkyBox' material selected.
-Go to the 'Inspector' window.
+With the new 'DarkSkyBox' material selected, go to the Inspector window.

 Change the 'Shader' to 'Skybox -> 6 Sided'.